EFT & Species Scale: Friends or foes?: The 1-loop computation

 The diagram with 1 quartic coupling contributes as

 where

 Here we can use rotational invariance to replace $k^\mu k^\nu\to\frac{1}{d}k^2 \eta^{\mu\nu}$ under the integral and obtain (after some algebra)

 From here onwards it is a matter of tedious and technical computations to perform the above integrals.
 We have used dimensional regularisation to maintain gauge invariance and have checked our work by verifying the Ward identity was preserved throughout.
-A summary of these computations can be found in the Appendix and the Mathematica code used will be included as supplemental material.